msteffan/ReactTutorial/README.md

 ## What resources do you recommend for interested students?
 What article or forum was most helpful to you in learning this?

+We worked through the React.js tutorial for building a comment box: https://facebook.github.io/react/docs/tutorial.html

+We also liked this blog post, "React for Stupid People": http://blog.andrewray.me/reactjs-for-stupid-people/

 ## What are 3 interview questions one might be asked about this technology?

+1. Compare and contrast Angular, React, and Backbone as MVC frameworks. (tip: TRICK QUESTION!
+React isn't a complete framework...)

+2. When would you recommend using React over a basic templating engine?

+3. Explain the concept of a virtual DOM and how React uses the virtual DOM to update the DOM rendered in the browser.